RenderKit/embree/README.md

     rtcSetTransform2(sceneA, instID, RTC_MATRIX_COLUMN_MAJOR, &column_matrix_t1_3x4, 1);

 Both scenes have to belong to the same device.
-One has to call `rtcCommit` on scene B before one calls `rtcCommit` on scene A. When modifying scene B one has to call `rtcUpdate` for all instances of that scene.
-If a ray hits the instance, then the `geomID` and `primID` members of the ray are set to the geometry ID and primitive ID of the primitive hit in scene B, and the `instID` member of the ray is set to the instance ID returned from the `rtcNewInstance2` function.
+One has to call `rtcCommit` on scene `B` before one calls `rtcCommit` on scene `A`.
+When modifying scene `B` one has to call `rtcUpdate` for all instances of that scene.
+If a ray hits the instance, then the `geomID` and `primID` members of the ray are set to the geometry ID and primitive ID of the primitive hit in scene `B`, and the `instID` member of the ray is set to the instance ID returned from the `rtcNewInstance2` function.

+Some special care has to be taken when using user geometries and instances in the same scene.
+Instantiated user geometries should not set the `instID` field of the ray as this field is managed by the instancing already.
+However, non-instantiated user geometries should clear the `instID` field to `RTC_INVALID_GEOMETRY_ID`, to later distinguish them from instantiated geometries that have the `instID` field set.

 The `rtcSetTransform2` call can be passed an affine transformation matrix with different data layouts: